Infineon/optiga-trust-m-overview/README.md

 In addition to the certificates and private keys each OPTIGA™ Trust M Express and OPTIGA™ Trust M MTR comes with a chip unique Platform Binding Secret¹ and an Authorization Reference¹.
 The latter are two unique per chip 64 bytes long data objects which serve the following purposes:

-- Platform Binding Secret (PBS) is used to establish a Shielded Connection between a Host MCU and OPTIGA™ Trust M. Should be transferred from the Cloud Service to the respective MCU to run a protected I2C connection; e.g. readout a protected Certificate located in the 0xE0E1 Object ID (see table above).
+- Platform Binding Secret (PBS) is used to establish a Shielded Connection between a Host MCU and OPTIGA™ Trust M. It should be transferred from the Cloud Service to the respective MCU to run a protected I2C connection; e.g. readout a protected Certificate located in the 0xE0E1 Object ID (see table above).
 For more details about  Shielded Connection read [here](https://github.com/Infineon/optiga-trust-m/wiki/Shielded-Connection-101).
 - Authorization Reference (Auth.
 Ref.).
 Used to update/change Certificate, PBS and the Authorization Reference itself.
 Similar to the PBS shall be transferred to the Host MCU to be used.
 Find more details in the [Solution Reference Manual](docs/OPTIGA™%20Trust%20M%20Solution%20Reference%20Manual.md)